JackieTheHusky/simplemySql/README.md

   <li>After "CREATE DEFINER='' ", then copy my code</li>
 </ol>
 <h4>What does this do?</h4>
-It takes your first name and your last name's intial to give a table of names in which said actor has been in
+It takes your first name and your last name's initial to give a table of names in which said the actor has been in

 <h2>funtion</h2>
 <ol>